Walter Duddins

 Walter Duddins (20 May 1903 – 1945) was a German Communist Party activist and politician.

 Life

 Provenance and early years

 Walter Duddins was born at Königsberg in East Prussia.
-He was only 6 when his father, a teacher died.
+He was only 6 when his father, a teacher, died.
 After 1909 he was brought up by foster parents.
-On leaving school he undertook an apprenticeship as a machinist and used his qualification to work in Königsberg, then relocating at some stage (possibly during 1922) to Dortmund, which meant moving from the extreme eastern side of Germany to the extreme west.
-The Ruhr region, with Dortmund at its heart, was politically very important, in part because it was still one of the country's largest and most dynamic industrial regions.
+Upon leaving school he undertook an apprenticeship as a machinist and used his qualification to work in Königsberg, then relocated at some stage (possibly in 1922) to Dortmund, which meant moving from the extreme eastern side of the German Empire to the extreme west.
+The Ruhr region, with Dortmund at its heart, was politically important, in part because it was still one of the country's largest and most dynamic industrial regions.